Hollow Tree, Tasmania

 Hollow Tree is a rural locality in the local government area of Central Highlands in the Central region of Tasmania.
 It is located about 17 km north-east of the town of Hamilton and about 16 km south-west of the town of Bothwell in one of Tasmania's key pastoral districts.
-The 2016 census determined a population of 28 for the state suburb of Hollow Tree.
+The 2021 census determined a population of 33 for the locality.

 History

 Hollow Tree is located within the country of the Big River nation.
+They actively resisted the takeover of their land by the British, notably during the period 1828-1830.
+The terrain in the valley of the Clyde River was especially conducive to farmhouse raids.
+The tree-covered ridges provided cover for raiding parties, while the narrow width of the valleys made it possible for them to cross the cleared ground and reach farm houses before settlers could react.
+The valleys also isolated each settler from their neighbour over the ridge, enabling Aboriginal raiding parties to create a local numerical superiority against a particular farm.

 It was gazetted as a locality in 1959, though the area became known as Hollow Tree from the early 1800s.